 Landscaping for Home Value

 Add Flowers.
 An inexpensive picket fence and just 3 types of flowers made this home into a showpiece, from ‘DIY Network‘.
 Want to steal this exact look?
 The flowers are a pink shrub rose, blue salvia, and green lady’s mantle.
-(White Alyssum would be a good inexpensive substitute for the lady’s mantle you can grow from seed!)
+(White Alyssum would be a good inexpensive substitute for the lady’s mantle that you can grow from seed!)

 Plant a tree.
 Nothing looks toward the future more than planting a tree!
 Not only will it boost the look of your landscape if you are selling soon, it will increase your home value in the long run by adding mature shade, energy savings and an established look to your home.
 Learn how to plant a tree from ‘HGTV‘.